cawa-93/vite-electron-builder/README.md

 - ⚠ Typechecking in `.ts` and `.vue` files -- works but needs improvement.
 I want to integrate it with [reviewdog](https://github.com/reviewdog/reviewdog).
 Typechecking use [@vuedx/typecheck](https://github.com/znck/vue-developer-experience/tree/master/packages/typecheck)
 - ⚠ Linting -- work fine, but need review the configuration files and refactor its.
 It may also intersect somewhat with Typechecking.
 - ⏳ Add Vue dev tools -- planned.
+- ⏳ Refactor and simplify the set of npm scripts -- planned.